milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 validatingwebhookconfiguration.admissionregistration.k8s.io/milvus-operator-validating-webhook-configuration created
 ```

 Run `$ kubectl get pods -n milvus-operator` to check if Milvus Operator is running.
-If so, you can see the Milvus Operator pod running as shown in the following output.
+You can see the following output if Milvus Operator is running.

 ```
 NAME                                                  READY   STATUS    RESTARTS   AGE